Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Chargers stats and trends

+- Los Angeles has played five games, with four wins against the spread.

-- The Chargers covered the spread in their only game when underdogs by 2.5 points or more.
+- The Chargers have been underdogs by 3 points or more once this year and covered the spread.

-- Los Angeles' games this year have hit the over on one of five set point totals (20%).
+- Los Angeles' games this year have gone over the total in one out of five opportunities (20%).

-- Los Angeles is 3-0 against the spread and 3-0 overall in games when it scores more than 23.4 points.
+- When Los Angeles records more than 23.4 points, it is 3-0 against the spread and 3-0 overall.

-- When Los Angeles totals over 389.6 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Los Angeles piles up over 389.6 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Chargers have five giveaways this season, while the Ravens have five takeaways.